Overview of O-1 Status

 O-1 visa category: The O-1 category is for persons considered extraordinary in their professional field.
 This category requires Vanderbilt to provide evidence that the professor or researcher is recognized as extraordinary in the academic, administrative or research field specified in the petition.

 Confirming O-1 Eligibility : Before the O-1 data collection and preparation process begins, GSS must determine that the employee is eligible for O-1 classification.
 In order to do so, the employee must provide these documents:

 - A copy of the most recent curriculum vitae (CV);

 - A research/professional statement that discusses all research or professional activities and the significance of the work and findings (if any).
 The research/professional statement is usually 3 - 5 pages in length but can be longer if necessary.
 We ask that the employee limit it to no more than 10 pages, however.
-Please note that the statement has to be understood by USCIS officers who are likely not academically trained in the employee's field and likely do not have terminal degrees.
-That is also true of OIS staff.
+Please note that the statement has to be understood by USCIS officers who are likely not academically trained in the employee's field.

 O-1 Requirements : In order to successfully petition for an O-1 visa, the following must be provided to USCIS: